Sacred Currents: A Deeper Look

 Grief & Memorialization: Twin Figures of West Africa

 Among the Ewe people of southeastern Ghana, Togo, and southern Benin, carved wooden figures known as venavi (twin figures) hold profound spiritual and social significance.
 Traditionally commissioned to represent deceased twins, venavi serve as memorials attached to grief, Ewe cosmology, and are living presences within the household.
-Venavi are not created as mere artistic objects but as vessels embodying the spiritual essence of the departed, ensuring that bonds between the living and the deceased remain unbroken (Ross 2008).
+Venavi are not created as mere artistic objects but as vessels embodying the spiritual essence of the departed, ensuring that bonds between the living and the deceased remain unbroken (Ross, 2008).

 The set of eight venavi presented within a large wooden home exemplifies the communal and spiritual aspects of venavi, and it is incredibly rare to see such an ensemble.
 The venavi grouping reflects the symbolic family unit.
-The wooden structure could have been used as a "daycare" house, and there is uniformity in each figure clothed in similarly patterned textiles and arranged together as family or with a close relationship.
-Such an arrangement suggests the continuity of kinship or spiritual relationships beyond death, reinforcing the Ewe understanding of personhood as relational and extending to the spiritual and earthly realms (Gadzekpo 2018).
+The wooden structure could have been used as a "daycare" house, and there is uniformity in each figure clothed in similarly patterned textiles and arranged together as a family or with a close relationship.
+Such an arrangement suggests the continuity of kinship or spiritual relationships beyond death, reinforcing the Ewe understanding of personhood as relational and extending to the spiritual and earthly realms (Gadzekpo, 2018).

 Care of venavi is an active, ongoing practice.
 Families and those with close relationships feed, bathe, and dress the figures as they would living kin, and carry them with them throughout daily activities, affirming reciprocal obligations with spiritual, symbolic reasoning.
-The cloth wrappings here are significant, for they not only humanize the figures but also reflect the importance of textiles in Ewe cultural aesthetics and social identity (Picton 1995).
+The cloth wrappings here are significant, for they not only humanize the figures but also reflect the importance of textiles in Ewe cultural aesthetics and social identity (Picton, 1995).
 Venavi are also often carried by the mother or relatives using wrappings or garments to configure the venavi to the waist or core.

 As a whole, this venavi ensemble speaks to the Ewe philosophy of life, death, and continuity, where the boundaries between the living and the departed are permeable and continuous.
 Rather than severing relationships, death reconstitutes them in new forms.
 These venavi, housed collectively, embody the enduring ties of kinship, memory, and ritual care that anchor Ewe spiritual and social life.